PuntoMaximo/VonVisionAI_hardware/README.md

 This is where HW files for Von VisionAI will be stored. https://imgur.com/a/86vrNDY

-TODO: Upload Schematics.
-They need some clean up.
+EDIT (07/21/24) : Schematic Kicad Files Uploaded.
+TODO: Upload PCB.
+At the end of campaign.